cert-manager/website/content/en/docs/design/kubectl-cert-manager-install/index.md

 Summary
 -------
-A mechanism for installing the latest stable version of cert-manager from the `kubectl cert-manager` CLI.
+A mechanism for installing the latest stable version of cert-manager from the `kubectl cert-manager` CLI, and waiting until the cert-manager API is usable.

 Background
 ----------